-Anna Mass' Sister-In-Law
+Anna Mass' Sister-In-Law Wanda Mass

-This is my husband's sister, Emilia Mass.
-Her 'Aryan name' was Helena Marganiec.
+It's my husband's sister, Wanda Mass.
+Her 'aryan name' was Emilia Majewska..

 My husband's name was Borys Mass.
 His family, though seemingly assimilated, cared more about religion than mine.
 They were rather poor.
 They lived in Warsaw at Leszno Street.
 It was such a large apartment that if the phone rang in the anteroom, they were seldom in time from the living room to pick it up.
 I don't know why they didn't install the phone in the living room.